MrShambles/MrShambles.github.io/code-102-class-103.md

   Single file track: git add *filename*
   All Files: $ git add *

-  After these commands, filesa re tracked and staged for committing.
+  After these commands, files are tracked and staged for committing.
 </details>

 <details>